Drag13/MvcWithAngular2/README.md

-# Angular2WebAppTemplate
+# AngularWebAppTemplate

-<h1>This is web project configured for working with angular 2.0 RELEASE and Microsoft Visual Studio 2015</h1>
+<h1>This is web project configured for working with angular 4.0 RELEASE and Microsoft Visual Studio 2015</h1>
-Short instruction how to run angular 2 with MS Visual Studio
+Short instruction how to run angular 4 with MS Visual Studio 2015

 <h2>Content</h2>
 <ol>
 <li>Check list</li>
-<li>Installing Angular2 from null</li>
+<li>Installing Angular from scratch</li>
 <li>Problems and solutions</li>
 <li>IIS settings for SPA application</li>
 </ol>